LPatstar/legged-gym-scalability-trimesh/README.md

 1. Create a new python virtual env with python 3.6, 3.7 or 3.8 (3.8 recommended)
 2. Install pytorch 1.10 with cuda-11.3:
     - `pip3 install torch==1.10.0+cu113 torchvision==0.11.1+cu113 torchaudio==0.10.0+cu113 -f https://download.pytorch.org/whl/cu113/torch_stable.html`
+    > **RTX 5090 / Blackwell Note**: If you are running on an RTX 5090 like in our report, standard PyTorch binaries compatible with Python 3.8 may not support the Blackwell architecture.
+You may need to manually compile PyTorch 2.3.1+ or backport compute capabilities support.
 3. Install Isaac Gym
    - Download and install Isaac Gym Preview 3 (Preview 2 will not work!) from https://developer.nvidia.com/isaac-gym
    - `cd isaacgym/python && pip install -e .`